 How do you become eligible?

-You must be a graduate of a DC Public High School or public charter high school from 2009 to the present:
+You must be a graduate of a DC public high school or public charter high school within the last five years.

 - Ballou STAY

 - I.D.E.A.
 PCS

 - Kingsman Academy PCS